The Best Restaurants in South Melbourne

 Tipsy Village

-Ever wanted to try French-Polish style dishes that run from brunch through dinner?
-The Tipsy Village gives you that chance!
-This absolute gem sits right opposite the South Melbourne Market and has its fair share of regulars, thanks to its warm, dark wood interiors and wealth of flavour packed dishes.
+The Tipsy Village is an absolute gem sits right opposite the South Melbourne Market.
 The menu offers modern dishes, inspired by historic Polish gastronomy.
 Comforting pierogis run the gamut from classic ruskies (potato, quark cheese and onion) through to sauerkraut with mushroom and a delicious beetroot over cheese combination.
 Hearty mains of Hungarian goulash with spaetzle noodles, vibrant borscht, and white sausage delight, and lighter fare of Russian salad on dark rye and a pickle platter are all part of the authentic experience.

 Sitchu Tip: Get the frozen vodka shot.